-- 2. The amount of the Consulting fee income is decided based on the Company's necessary expenses. - Cash management system transactions are used for the purpose of uniformly and efficiently procuring and managing funds within the Group.
+- 2. The amount of the Consulting fee income is decided based on the Company's necessary expenses. - 3.
+Cash management system transactions are used for the purpose of uniformly and efficiently procuring and managing funds within the Group.
 Lending and borrowing of funds is executed at any time between the Group companies, thus the transaction amount is omitted. - 4.
 Interest is determined with consideration to market interest rates. - 5.
-For long-term loans receivable from subsidiaries and affiliates from SEGA SAMMY CREATION INC., the Company recorded provision of allowance for doubtful accounts of ¥6,515 million while recorded allowance for doubtful accounts of ¥1,299 million for the fiscal year ended March 31, 2018. - 6.
-The Company underwrote a capital increase through allotment to shareholders. - 7.
+For long-term loans receivable from subsidiaries and affiliates from SEGA SAMMY CREATION INC., the Company recorded provision of allowance for doubtful accounts of ¥7,610 million while recorded allowance for doubtful accounts of ¥1,095 million for the fiscal year ended March 31, 2019. - 6.
+For ¥20 million of long-term loans receivable to PHOENIX RESORT CO., LTD., the Company implemented debt forgiveness and recorded as "loss on support to subsidiaries and affiliates" for the fiscal year ended March 31, 2019. - 7.
+Transaction prices are determined in the same way as for general transactions and with reference to fair values. - 8.
+The Company underwrote a capital increase through allotment to shareholders. - 9.
 For part of the loans from financial institutions to PARADISE SEGASAMMY Co., Ltd., the shares of the company were provided as a pledge.